 You can also see the river from your car.
 To do so, follow Kuamoo Road (Hwy.
 580) coming from Kuhio Highway (Hwy.
 56) along the north bank of the river inland.

 The company became a success story and today, almost 70 years later, the boat business is run by the fourth generation of descendants.
-The rowing boat has become large professional open-air boats and the fern-covered grotto in the heart of the Wailua Marina State ParksThe Fern Grotto is one of the most popular destinations for Kauai tourists today.
+The small rowing boat turned into large professional open-air boats and the fern-covered grotto in the heart of the Wailua Marina State Parksis one of the most popular destinations for Kauai tourists today.

 The tour is still run by Smith's today.
 The whole trip takes about 1.5 hours and costs 20$ for adults and 10$ for children.
-Boats depart daily at 9:30am, 11:00am, 2:00pm or 3:30pm.
+Boats depart daily at 9:30 am, 11:00 am, 2:00 pm or 3:30 pm.

 To be honest, you have to like the cheesy factor of the boat trip.
 On the "Journey of Songs and Legends", there is hula dancing, romantic singing and ancient Hawaiian stories.
 So it's much nicer to rent a kayak to explore the river and waterfalls by yourself.